Kimili2008/my-notes/notes/English vocab list/English Vocab List.md

 If your university can confer the scholarship to me, I would be very grateful.
 6.arduous
 Amei said, "Life in university isn't easy, but it isn't as arduous as you think."
-The five abilities should be put emphasis on in work, adaptability, tactic, long-term resilience, ardous and dynamic nature.
+The five abilities should be put emphasis on in work, adaptability, tactic, long-term resilience, arduous and dynamic nature.
 7.jeopardise
 Officials have not so far been able to figure the causes of the malfunction, nor they can determine whether this will jeopardise the whole launch mission.
 Then why on earth do you flee away and jeopardise yourself?
 The taoism of longevity is to stay away from everything which is dangerous.